 85%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured, highly actionable skill that excels at progressive disclosure and workflow clarity.
-It provides concrete code examples, clear decision trees, and thorough validation steps with feedback loops.
-The main weakness is moderate verbosity—some sections are redundant (task routing appears in multiple forms) and a few general best-practice statements could be trimmed to respect token budget.
+This is a well-structured, highly actionable skill for a complex domain (Databricks SDP pipelines).
+Its greatest strengths are the clear workflow routing, executable code examples, comprehensive validation steps with feedback loops, and excellent progressive disclosure to reference files.
+The main weakness is moderate verbosity—some sections are redundant (task routing appears in multiple forms) and guidance like 'preserve key dimensions' could be trimmed, though the domain-specific content largely justifies its length.

 Suggestions